To Infinity and Beyond: A General Framework for Scaling Economic Theories: Infinite Time: Stable Matching with a Doubly Infinite Horizon

-\midsect{Setting} \begin{sloppypar} A dynamic matching market is a tuple \dynamicmarket, where \simplemarket\ is a (possibly infinite) matching market as in \cref{warmup}, and where for each $m\in M$, we have that $a_m<d_m$ are integer numbers, respectively called the \emph{arrival time} and \emph{departure time} of $m$.
-For each $m\in M$, we say that $m$ is \emph{on the market} at all (integral) times $t \in [a_m,d_m)$.
+\begin{sloppypar} A dynamic matching market is a tuple \dynamicmarket, where \simplemarket\ is a (possibly infinite) matching market as in \cref{matching-warmup}, and where for each $m\in M$, we have that $a_m,d_m\in\ZZ\cup\{-\infty,\infty)$ such that $a_m<d_m$, respectively called the \emph{arrival time} and \emph{departure time} of $m$.
+For each $m\in M$, we say that $m$ is \emph{on the market} at all times $t\in\ZZ$ such that $a_m\le t<d_m$.
 (All $w\in W$ are considered to always be on the market.)
 A \emph{matching chronology} in a dynamic matching market is a mapping from woman-time pairs to men who are on the market at the relevant time, such that each man is matched to at most one woman at any given time.
-We say that a matching chronology is \emph{stable subject to tenure} if: \begin{itemize} \item \textit{Men have tenure}: for every time $t$, every man who is on the market both at time $t$ and at time $t+1$, weakly prefers his match at time $t+1$ to his match at time $t$. \item The matching is \textit{otherwise stable}: at any time $t$, there exists no pair of man $m$ and woman $w$ such that man $m$ strictly prefers $w$ to his match at $t$, and $w$ strictly prefers $m$ to her match at time $t$ who is furthermore not her match at time $t-1$.\footnote{Note that, following \citeN{pereyra2013dynamic}, we implicitly assume that agents' preferences over partners are consistent over time (unlike in, e.g., the framework of \citealp{kadam2018multiperiod}).
+We say that a matching chronology is \emph{stable subject to tenure} if: \begin{itemize} \item \textit{Men have tenure}: for every time $t\in\ZZ$, every man who is on the market both at time $t$ and at time $t+1$, weakly prefers his match at time $t+1$ to his match at time $t$. \item The matching is \textit{otherwise stable}: at any time $t\in\ZZ$, there exists no pair of man $m$ who is on the market at $t$ and woman $w$ such that $m$ strictly prefers $w$ to his match at $t$, and $w$ strictly prefers $m$ to her match at time $t$ who is furthermore not her match at time $t-1$.\footnote{Note that, following \citeN{pereyra2013dynamic}, we implicitly assume that agents' preferences over partners are consistent over time (unlike in, e.g., the framework of \citealp{kadam2018multiperiod}).
 Additionally, again following \citeN{pereyra2013dynamic}, we enforce stability myopically (unlike in the frameworks of \citealp{doval2014theory,liu,aliliu}).} \end{itemize} \end{sloppypar}